ml-struct-bio/cryodrgn/README.md

 ### Version 1.1

-This version is identical to the version 1.0 release with updated default parameters for `cryodrgn train_vae`.
+This version is identical to the Version 1.0 release with updated default parameters for `cryodrgn train_vae`.
 In particular, this version uses a larger model architecture and has accelerated mixed-precision training turned on by default.
 Summary of changes (and flags to revert behavior):
 * Mixed precision training is now turned on by default (Use `--no-amp` to revert to single precision training)
 * Encoder/decoder architecture is now 1024x3 by default (Use `--enc-dim 256` and `--dec-dim 256` to revert)
 * Gaussian Fourier featurization for faster training and higher resolution density maps (Use `--pe-type geom_lowf` to revert)

 ### Version 1.0

+The official Version 1.0 release signifies the stability of the cryodrgn codebase.
+This version introduces several new tools for analysis of the reconstructed ensembles, and adds functionality for calling utility scripts with `cryodrgn_utils <command>`.

 * NEW: `cryodrgn analyze_landscape` and `cryodrgn analyze_landscape_full` for conformational landscape analysis
 * NEW: Faster training and higher resolution model with Gaussian Fourier featurization (Use `--pe-type gaussian`)